FrancescoPaoloL/LearningNLP/readme.md

 - **Latent Dirichlet Allocation (LDA):** This technique discovers topics and their distribution across documents.
 The script preprocesses research papers, builds an LDA model using Gensim, and prints the generated topics and LDA representation of a sample document.
 The information shared earlier regarding LSI output applies similarly to this script.

+## Text Similarity
+Text similarity is a measure of how closely related or alike two pieces of text are in terms of content, structure, or meaning.
+To illustrate this, a simple example introduces various distance measurements in the context of text analysis, using only logic written from scratch, without any external libraries. todo...

 ### [WIP]